Mitral valve prolapse

-Minimally invasive mitral valve prolapse surgery can repair the valve flaps and correct the problem, whether the leaflets do not open wide enough or do not close properly.
+Minimally invasive mitral valve prolapse surgery can repair the valve flaps and correct the problem, whether the leaflets don't open wide enough or don't close properly.

 The potential benefits of minimally invasive valve surgery include fewer complications, minimal scarring, faster recovery time and shorter hospital stays.